nwakaku/PitchXDC/README.md

 ## dev

 Name: Wisdom Chris

 Email: [gmail](nwakakucc@gmail.com)

-Track: Video Track
+Track: XDC and Civic

 ## How to run the app ? 💫️